 These dates, however, are far from a hard stop.
 In fact, it’s not illegal for stores to sell canned foods months or even years past these dates.
 According to the United States Department of Agriculture, canned contents are safe to eat as long as the can is in “good shape.”
 The Canned Food Alliance agrees, citing 100-year-old canned food recovered from sunken ships that tested microbiologically safe.

-Does that mean you should be eating food out of a can found on the Titanic?
+Does that mean you can eat food out of a can found on the Titanic?
 Yes.
 Does it mean you’ll you want to?
 Probably not.

 The problem with cans that are in less-than-perfect condition (think dents, dings and swollen areas) is that the hermetic seal and protective lining inside might be broken.
 Cans are coated with an interior lining that prevents the can's metal from coming in direct contact with its contents.
 If the outside of the can is dented, there’s a good chance the interior lining is compromised as well.

 Usually, this results in the can rusting or swelling up as the food reacts with the steel, tin or aluminum.
 Bacteria can also grow and release gases that make the can bulge.
 (Botulism is a concern for goods improperly canned at home, but it's not a concern for commercially canned food.)